Christmas celebrations muted in Delhi amid Omicron fears | Entertainment

 ''People were wearing masks and maintaining social distancing but the celebrations were less crowded than usual this year,'' he said.

-Centenary Methodist Church in Lodhi Road also had a ''subdued service with fewer people in attendance''.
+The Centenary Methodist Church in Lodhi Road had a ''subdued service with fewer people in attendance''.

-On Friday, Delhi reported 180 fresh Covid cases, the highest since June 16, while the positivity rate increased to 0.29 per cent, according to health department data.
+Restaurants across the city celebrated the festival, with most saying that footfall was as usual and DDMA guidelines are being followed.

+The Crowne Plaza New Delhi, Okhla, was complying ''strictly with all the government guidelines'', it only allowed advance bookings in order to prepare appropriate seating plans, its management said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)